-We believe our young people deserve to live healthier lives.
+We believe that every mind, every body, and every young person should be healthy and ready to succeed.
 But today in the United States, not all kids have the same opportunity for a healthy future.

 Since our inception, equity has been a central tenant of our work with the recognition that poverty and educational disenfranchisement are key drivers of health and health equity.
 In addition, we understand that racial discrimination continues to be an explicit factor in the systemic distribution of resources that support whole child health.